tb1337/paperless-api/README.md

 - Iterate over all resource items or request them page by page.
 - Create, update and delete resource items.
 - Almost feature complete.
-- _PyPaperless_ is designed to only transport data.
-Your code organizes it.
+- _PyPaperless_ is designed to transport data only.
+Your code must organize it.

 ## Documentation